TRIQS/triqs/doc/reference/plotting_protocols/plotting/plotting.rst

 The *oplot* function takes:

-* as arguments any object that implements the :ref:`plot protocol <plot_protocol>`, for example Green functions, density of states, and in fact, any object where plotting is reasonable and has been defined ...
+* as arguments any object that implements the :ref:`plot protocol <plot_protocol>`, for example Green functions, density of states, and in fact, any object where plotting is reasonable and has been defined,

-* string formats following objects, as in regular matplotlib, like in the example above.
+* string formats following objects, as in regular matplotlib, like in the example above,

-* regular options of the matplotlib *pyplot.plot* function
+* regular options of the matplotlib function used to plot the function (by default *pyplot.plot*),

 * options specific to the object to be plotted: here the `x_window` tells the Green function to plot itself in a reduced window of :math:`\omega_n`.